paaatrrrick/Actively/README.md

 I worked on Actively for over 6 months.
 The project grew my taught me full stack web / ios development.
 While it is no longer deployed live, I learned tons from this project.

+### 50 live users, leading to great feedback and improvements

 ### Features
 * Match Making
 * Group Chat (websockets)